open-plan-tool/documentation/docs/index.rst

 ..         :target: https://github.com/psf/black
 ..         :alt: black linter

 ..
-The open_plan tool is an `oemof <https:/github.com/oemof>`__ -based Python package which aims at facilitating the modelling of multi-energy carriers energy systems in island or grid connected mode.
+The open-plan-tool is an `oemof <https:/github.com/oemof>`__ -based Python package which aims at facilitating the modelling of multi-energy carriers energy systems in island or grid connected mode.

 ..
-The main goals of the open_plan tool are
+The main goals of the open-plan-tool are

 .. #. to minimize the production costs by determining the generating units' optimal output, which meets the total demand